If enabled and optional is set to true encrypted and unencrypted connections are handled.

 At Data-Aces, we provide managed services running Cassandra for our customers.
 With more and more attention being given to data security these days, end-to-end encryption of ALL communication is becoming a mandatory requirement.
 This includes traffic between the Cassandra nodes or from client to the Cassandra cluster.
+This means, cqlsh with SSL is also a requirement.
 The default config file (Cassandra.yaml) is configured for normal, unencrypted communication between clients and Cassandra on port 9042.

 It is fairly easy to setup client to cluster encryption by creating certificates and adding them to Java keystore/truststore.
 This process is documented here: https://docs.datastax.com/en/cassandra/3.0/cassandra/configuration/secureSSLClientToNode.html